 The duties assigned under law to MDAC are very broad and comprehensive with an emphasis on the promotion, protection, assistance, and regulation of agricultural related producers and businesses within the state.
-In an effort to carry out its mandated duties in a diligent and efficient manner, MDAC has established several goals and priorities for the next five years.
+To carry out its mandated duties in a diligent and efficient manner, MDAC has established several goals and priorities for the next five years.

-The biggest change this year is, as of July 1, 2020, MDAC has absorbed all of the properties, responsibilities, and duties of the Mississippi Fair Commission, pursuant to House Bill 1566 (2020).
-In addition to the expected addition of duties, the Department is also coping with the loss of revenue on the Fairgrounds due to the Covid-19 pandemic.
-We expect to be working through the problems associated with this loss of revenue for the next couple of years.
+The biggest change that has happened, as of July 1, 2020, MDAC has absorbed all the properties, responsibilities, and duties of the Mississippi Fair Commission, pursuant to House Bill 1566 (2020).

-The Regulatory Bureau also anticipates that, in light of the state budget reductions, extra training and course work will be required for inspectors to accomplish additional cross-training.
+The Regulatory Bureau also anticipates that, considering the state budget reductions, extra training and coursework will be required for inspectors to accomplish additional cross-training.
 The Department anticipates an increase in funding requests for travel to attend mandatory training sessions.

 With the passage of the 2018 Farm Bill legalizing the commercial cultivation of Industrial Hemp, the Mississippi Legislature passed, and the Governor signed Senate Bill 2725, which legalized hemp in Mississippi.
-However, because no appropriation was attached to the bill, USDA will be enforcing the licensing and cultivation of hemp.
+However, because no appropriation was attached to the bill, USDA will continue to enforce the licensing and cultivation of hemp.
+Congress is currently working to pass the 2024 Farm Bill.
+The 2024 Farm Bill will most likely implement regulatory changes regarding hemp across the U.S. MDAC will work closely with the Mississippi Legislature to implement any necessary regulatory changes regarding hemp.
 MDAC has reserved the right to have its own hemp program in the future, should funding become available.
 Such funds would be used for:

-- Assisting Plant/Pesticide Director in registration of all Industrial Hemp Cultivation Program permits and licensing fee collection. - Assisting in processing new applications, providing on-line technical support and instruct the general public on how to apply for program. - Verify background applications, seed/plant source verification, maintain accounts, and process inspection and sample test results.
+- Assisting Plant/Pesticide Director in registration of all Industrial Hemp Cultivation Program permits and licensing fee collection. - Assisting in processing new applications, providing on-line technical support and instructing the public on how to apply for programs. - Verify background applications, seed/plant source verification, maintain accounts, and process inspection and sample test results.